merlos/iOS-Open-GPX-Tracker/README.md

 # Install

-Please note, that because it is still in the early stages of development the app is **NOT AVAILABLE on the App Store**.
-In order try it you need to download the source code and compile it by yourself using Xcode.
+A Version of the app has been submitted to the App Store.
+At the end of April 2015 should be available for download.
+It uses default Apple Maps.

+Another option to install the app is to download the source code and compile it by yourself using Xcode.
 If you want to run it on a device, you also need an Apple developer account.

 # Download Source code